 I think one of the most common mistakes in racing Greyhound breeding is aiming to breed with too much pace.
-By that I mean breeding with a sire with high early speed who doesn’t run strong to a 480-metre distance and using a bitch of similar running style.
-Nick Savva (video interview below) one of the most successful British breeders of all time had great success from crossing top class longer distance running bitches with a sire who was top class at 480 metres.
+By that, I mean breeding with a sire with high early speed who doesn’t run strong to a 480-meter distance and using a bitch of similar running style.
+Nick Savva (video interview below) one of the most successful British breeders of all time had great success from crossing top-class longer distance running bitches with a sire who was a top class at 480 meters.
 It’s a complementary match.

 Rearing in small paddocks is another mistake I’ve seen — Greyhounds do need plenty of room to stride out while being reared in their first year.

 Also, a lot of greyhound breeders new to dog breeding tend to use bitches that are from unsuccessful lines.
 There’s an old saying in dog breeding that says “with him as my sire and her for a dam, what can I be, but just what I am.”